VueGWT/vue-gwt/docs-source/book/introduction/README.md

 {% endraw %}

 As the `Todo` class does not have the `@JsInterop` annotation it's not possible to create new Todos from the JavaScript console.
-But you can try removing a Todo in console:
+But you can try removing all the `Todo` from the list in your browser console:
 ```
-simpleTodoListComponent.todos.shift();
+simpleTodoListComponent.todos.clear();
 ```

 ## Handling User Input {#handling-user-input}